kxdang/kiendang.me/content/blog/062-opioids/index.md

 Life bites in you in the butt when you least expect it.
 When your health takes a hit through uncontrollable circumstances, there are only a few things you can do: trust the medical professionals, take your medication and rest as much as you can.

 So with all the antibiotic posts, now comes the opioids experience post which conveniently counteracted the diarrhea side-effects that antibiotics had.

 For post-surgery, they are generally prescribed together to manage pain and to prevent infection.
 I figured I'd leave the interesting research for last.

+Throughout my recovery, my experience with codeine, morphine, tramadol and Dilaudid inspired me to research and write about the opioids I was using.

 #<center>What are opioids?